Ridge Regularized Estimation of VAR Models for Inference: Standard Inference

 Theorem \ref{th:MAIN_THEOREM} considers the most general case, and, as previously mentioned, gives the asymptotic distribution of $\hat{\bm{\beta}}^R$ under rather weak conditions for the regularizer $\Lambda$.
 The resulting normal limit distribution is clearly dependent on the unknown model parameters $\bm{\beta}$, complicating inference.
-It is however possible, under strengthened assumptions for $\Lambda$ or $\bm{\beta}_0$, that $\hat{\bm{\beta}}^R$ has a zero-centered Gaussian limit distribution.